Cray-HPE/docs-csm/background/ncn_boot_workflow.md

    ```
    1. Now the UEFI Samsung Flash Drive will boot next.

    > **`Note`** there are duplicates in the list.
-During boot, the boot-manager will select the first one.
+During boot, the EFI boot manager will select the first one.
 If you find that the first one is false, false entries can be deleted with `efibootmgr -b 0014 -d`.